pridkett/patrick.wagstrom.net/content/resume/index.md

                                     <li>Leadership team member responsible for evaluating promising consumer applications of cognitive computing and guiding teams in lean startup and IBM design thinking processes to explore ideas.</li>
                                     <li>Project lead for the <a href="http://ibmfoodtruck.com/">IBM Food Truck at SXSW</a> which demonstrated cognitive computing to more than 4,000 people and resulted in more than 1 billion media impressions.</li>
                                     <li>Organized and directed globally distributed teams on how to contextualize solutions to cognitive computing challenges.</li>
-                                    <li>Implemented best practices for DevOps using IBM DevOps services, IBM BlueMix, Jenkins, and more.
+                                    <li>Implemented best practices for DevOps using IBM DevOps services, IBM BlueMix, Jenkins, and more.</li>
                                 </ul>
                             </li>
                         </ul>